-DR DIANA CHEONG (Chief Researcher)
+DR DIANA CHEONG (Executive Director and Chief Researcher)

-Dr Diana Cheong is the Chief Researcher at the Centre for Strategic and Policy Studies (CSPS) and heads research and other core activities at CSPS.
+Dr Diana Cheong is the Executive Director and Chief Researcher at the Centre for Strategic and Policy Studies (CSPS) and heads research and other core activities at CSPS.
 She specialises in Sociology, Public Policy and Economic Development.
 Her experience in the policy analysis field spans more than 18 years and she is a leading Policy Researcher and Consultant in Brunei.

 She has conducted pioneering research work in Brunei in the areas of poverty, unemployment, youth development, work and productivity issues.